RustCrypto/block-ciphers/README.md

 ## Warnings

-Currently only the `aes` crate provides constant-time implementation.
+Currently only the `aes` crate provides constant-time implementation and has received a third-party security audit.

-If you do not really know what you are doing, it's generally recommended not to use other cipher implementations in this repository.
+Other crates in this repository are not implemented in a constant-time manner and have not yet received any formal cryptographic and security reviews.

-Additionally, crates in this repository have not yet received any formal cryptographic and security reviews.
+It's generally recommended not to use other cipher implementations in this repository besides the `aes` crate.

 **USE AT YOUR OWN RISK.**